INTERIOR: AN EXQUISITE CORPSE FILM IN TWO PARTS

-Interior: An Exquisite Corpse film will made its debut on Moving Image Artists Journal in November 2021.
+Interior: An Exquisite Corpse film made its debut on Moving Image Artists Journal in November 2021.

 In the midst of lockdown I facilitated a film made by a group of participants from around the world.
 Interior (2020) is a collective project that brings together people with varied backgrounds and levels of filmmaking experience to create a collaborative film, a snapshot of a very particular and strange time.
 It took the form of an ‘exquisite corpse’ - a method invented by the Surrealists based on the parlour game ‘Consequences’.
 Words or images are created as a group sequentially but blind: each person only seeing the last fragment of what the previous person has made.
 Using this set of rules, people from around the world created video documents of their lives and homes - of their interiors and the world they see from them.
 The work migrates between forms, materials, genres and viewpoints, creating a polyphonic whole, a collective portrayal of the world in a time of flux and fracture.